dann815/boxflaskjwt/README.md

 ### Step 2: Generate your RSA keys
-2.1 Create a private key…
+2.1 Create a private key...
 ... with a password:
 ```
 openssl genrsa -aes256 -out rsakey.pem 2048